Biden surveys Colorado wildfire damage, comforts victims

 Scores of people stood outside the recreation center as Biden spoke inside, and cheered as he left the area to return to the airport.

-After surveying the scene in Colorado, Biden and the first lady were to travel to Las Vegas to attend Saturday’s funeral for Harry Reid, the former Senate majority leader who died last week.
+After surveying the scene in Colorado, Biden and the first lady traveled to Las Vegas to attend Saturday’s funeral for Harry Reid, the former Senate majority leader who died last week.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.